×Sedeveria 'Blue Mist'

 Learn more at How to Grow and Care for Sedum.

-x Sedeveria 'Blue Mist' is an intergeneric hybrid between Sedum craigii and Echeveria cf. affinis.
-This hybrid has been considered to be a x Pachyveria, however the flowers are in no way reminiscent of Pachyphytum.
-Instead they are strongly resembling those of S. craigii.
+This succulent is an intergeneric hybrid resulting from the supposed cross between Sedum craigii and Echeveria affinis.
+Therefore, it has been considered to be a ×Pachyveria.
+However, the flowers are not reminiscent of Pachyphytum.
+Instead, they strongly resemble those of S. craigii.

 - Succulentopedia: Browse succulents by Scientific Name, Common Name, Genus, Family, USDA Hardiness Zone, Origin, or cacti by Genus